I had clawed my way through a decade of proving myself, balancing a career in aviation software

 They didn’t know I was taking notes on all of them.

-I became a shadow in studio corridors, a ghost with a notepad.
+I became a shadow in studio corridors.
+A ghost with a notepad.

 It was built this way.